 - A keen sportsman and, whilst he has hung up his football boots in recent years, he has completed the London Marathon, London Triathlon and the Zurich Half Ironman.

 - Lives in Brighton with his wife and two young children.

 Scott originally trained as a Barrister before spending 15 years as an editor, analyst and consultant to professional services businesses in the UK and Europe, including living and working in Madrid for a number of years.

-Having initially worked as a Consultant to Moore Law he is now a Trainee Solicitor at the firm.
+He initially worked as a Consultant to Moore Law before joining the firm full-time.

 - Commercial contracts